CalvinNeo/CFortranTranslator/docs/brief.md

 For output function like `forwritefree` and `forwrite`, the `io-implied-do-object-list` must be a *expr*(R915), so `F f` can return anything.

-Here is a simple fortran's io-implied-do demo
+Here is a simple Fortran's io-implied-do demo
 ```
 WRITE(2,*) ((A(I,J),B(I),J=1,i),I=2,10)
 ```
-and this will be transformed into
+And this will be transformed into
 ```
 forwritefree(get_file(2), make_implieddo({2}, {10}, [&](const fsize_t * current_i){
 		return [&](fsize_t i){